BrentLab/NET-evaluation/README.md

 - To run the command, you can start with this toy example:

-`$ /path/of/singularity/container/home/NET-evaluation/evaluate_with_binding --p_net /path/of/singularity/container/home/toy_example/zev.tsv --p_singularity_img /path/of/singularity/container/ --p_eval /path/of/singularity/container/home/toy_example/zev_binding.tsv`
+`$ /path/of/singularity/container/home/NET-evaluation/evaluate_with_binding --p_net /path/of/singularity/container/home/toy_example/zev.tsv --p_singularity_img /path/of/singularity/container/ --p_singularity_bindpath /path/of/output/directory/ --p_eval /path/of/output/directory/zev_binding.tsv`

 # Method 2: More advanced
 ## 1. Install required packages